 Malawi is famous for its water sports and outdoor activities - a perfect combination of beach and bush.
 Activities at the camps and lodges vary, including walking, hiking, and game driving in and amongst the game-rich reserves.

 Malawi also offers a cultural experience and visitors can opt to visit some of the local cathedrals as well as traditional markets where one can meet the friendly local people and enjoy the food.

-The lodges at Lake Malawi offer a haven for water sport enthusiasts and safe swimming in the crystal clear waters.
-Some of the best snorkelling and scuba diving can be experienced here, while some lodges have their own NAUI accredited dive instructors.
-Other activities include waterskiing, tube riding and wake boarding, as well as fishing trips.
+The lodges at Lake Malawi offer a haven for water sports enthusiasts and safe swimming in the crystal clear waters.
+Some of the best snorkeling and scuba diving can be experienced here, while some lodges have their own NAUI accredited dive instructors.
+Other activities include waterskiing, tube riding, and wakeboarding, as well as fishing trips.

 The summer months in Malawi run from December to March and the winter months during June and July.
 From December to March it is usually hot and humid and it is also the start of the rainy season.
 Average temperatures are between 25°C and 30°C.